 The Sasquatch was so angry, he wanted to grab the beaver by the throat and strangle him.
 But he decided it would be better if he went back to his cave and meditated.
 Meditation helped him control his angry thoughts and violent impulses.

-So he went back to his cave, pressed his palms together, crossed his legs, and meditated.
-Then he fell into a deep sleep.
+So he went back to his cave, pressed his palms together, crossed his legs and meditated.
+Then he became drowsy and fell into a deep sleep.